ProVII/MarketGallery/README.md

 If you wish to obtain a signed APK of this app to run on your android device instead of an emulator, you will find one under MarketGallery>app>app-release.apk

-#### EQUAL CONTRIBUTION STATEMENT:
+<del>#### EQUAL CONTRIBUTION STATEMENT:
 We've not included any names on any classes since we've both equally contributed towards this project.
-Thank you for your understanding and consideration.
+Thank you for your understanding and consideration.</del>

 #### LEGEND: